 9 – 12 months - An opportunity to discuss your child’s health and development with a Health Visitor.

-From 12 months - A fun and active stay and play sessions in your local children's centre supporting your child's development.
+Once you baby starts walking they can join our Todddler's Together session.
+This is a fun and active stay and play sessions in your local children's centre / family hub supporting your child's development.
 With information and advice from Family Service Workers and Health Professionals.

-2 Year Old Integrated Review - Stop 9
+2 Year Old Integrated Review - Step 9

 Age 2 is an important time for children.
 It is the ideal time to celebrate your child's achievements and an opportunity to provide your child with any extra help they might need.
 This review brings together the thoughts of you the parent, your health visitor and your childcare provider.